As I write in this blog, I would hope none of you think I'm a name-dropper or bullshitter. (Well, I will concede, I may be a bullshitter.)

 I did a US tour, an acoustic tour of Europe, and part of a full band tour of Europe.
 After I left to go back to Underground Sound, I would still go out and fill in from time to time.
 I even got to work with my current bosses John and Martina McBride (I know...NDBSWGAF), and Peter on the same gig once.
 He came and played a show for Sony Records on the General Jackson Riverboat, and they asked me to tech.
 I got the day off from the 'Bird because Martina was going to be singing that night and doing a song with Peter as well.
 That was a cool gig!

-I learned a hell of a lot with Peter.
-He takes good care of his crew too.
-I can proudly say I never had a mug thrown at me!
 The untimely death of Bob Mayo while we were on tour in Europe really affected me.
 He was such a cool guy and an excellent musician.
 That was rough.
 He had stopped drinking a few months prior, and I felt like I had a recovery bud out there.
 For some reason, I did not want to be on the road anymore after that.

 I will close with another little "Holy Shit" story.
 Every gig had it's "oh shit" moments... but every now and then there was some sheer terror.